charted-dev/charted/SECURITY.md

 # Security Policy

 Our current security policy is due to change as [Noelware](https://noelware.org) is currently in early stages of opening up.
-In the future, we do plan to give out monetary rewards.

 ## Supported Versions